 2. Once we find it, we add it to our display and then look up the verse in the Bible.
 The kids take turns reading the verse.

-3. I have them write the verse in their journals and write or draw something that they think of when they read that verse.
+3. I have them write the verse in their journals and write or draw something they think of when they read that verse.
 REAL LIFE—> Yes, sometimes we skip stuff like this.
-It happens and I’m totally ok with that.
-In fact, there is much benefit in just reading the verse and no reason to feel obligated to this step at all!
+It happens and I’m totally ok with it.
+In fact, there is much benefit in just reading the verse and no reason to feel obligated to do this step at all!

-4. Together we talk about what they wrote or drew in the journals and then brainstorm some of the ways we should respond to God’s amazing love as we’ve seen in this verse.
+4. Together we talk about what they wrote or drew in the journals and then brainstorm some of the ways we should respond to God’s amazing love as we’ve seen in the verse.
 This can be as simple as saying kind words to your siblings.
-But it also is a great time to think of a way that your family could serve someone else today.
+But it also is a great time to think of a way your family could serve someone else that day.

 GET YOUR FREE PRINTABLES:

-Get your FREE Valentine’s Day countdown plus our Valentine card printables by filling out the form below!
+Get your FREE Valentine’s Day Bible Verse Countdown plus our Christian Valentine’s Day card printables by filling out the form below!

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.